0foo/study_notes/rhcsa/boot/0-boot.md

-### Diagram
+### BIOS boot diagram

 * BIOS ->
 * POST ->
-* MBR ->
+* UEFI or BIOS->
-* GRUB ->
+* GRUB bootloader ->
 * Kernel + kernel params + initramfs ->
 * systemd  ->
 * default.target
 * login screen

 ### Boot high level examination
-1. BIOS has control
+1. BIOS(basic input/output system) has control
-    1. POST
+    1. POST (power on self test)
         * hardware testing
     1. identify boot device
         * there's a boot device hierarchy set in the BIOS and the default boot device is indicated there
         * NOTE: can typically hit a hotkey to bring up a menu to set boot device manually to override
+    1. Load bootloader
-    1. BIOS looks in MBR of boot device for boot loader and passed control to that
+        * BIOS looks in MBR of boot device for GRUB boot loader and passed control to that
+        * UEFI looks on a file system(FAT typically) for a GRUB bootloader FILE and passes control to that file as UEFI can read file system
 1. Bootloader takes control
     * GRUB on linux

     * GRUB looks at it's configuration/or the UI selection menu
     * Grub will then put together kernel params + kernel + initramfs file system

 1. Kernel + initramfs take control
     1. purpose: to locate/identify the root OS
     1. creates a fully operational OS in RAM